MarkosKon/already-styled-components/README.md

 ### 2. Button

 A slightly round button that is similar to the Bootstrap 4 button.
+One cool thing it does, is that automatically calculates the `background-color` on `hover` and an outline from the `bgColor` prop you specify.
+So if you want [extend](#extending-styles) it with `styled(Button)`, I suggest to pass the bgColor as a prop.

 ##### Property types